Skip to content

 Click the star to save this map to your Google Maps – then find it under Saved/Maps (mobile) or Your Places/Maps (desktop)

-How to Get to Jaibalito, Lake Atitlan
+How to Get to Jaibalito

-Jaibalito is located on the northern shore of Lake Atitlán in the Guatemalan Highlands.
 Just about everyone flies into Guatemala City, with decent connections from lots of places around the world, particularly Mexico, the USA, El Salvador and Bogota.
 We generally find SkyScanner to be the fastest and most accurate place to find flights.
 To get to the lake itself, most people will be coming to Lake Atitlan from Guatemala City, Antigua or Xela.

 First you have to get to Panajachel, either in your own car or by tourist shuttle or “chicken bus”.
+For a full breakdown on your options, check out:

 From there you will take a local “lancha” (boat) to Jaibalito – we will explain those details in the next section.
 Shuttles from Guatemala City to Panajachel usually take 3-4 hours and cost around 200-250 quetzales ($US25-35).
 Shuttles from Antigua or Xela to Panajachel will be a bit shorter (2-3 hours) and cost just 100-150Q ($15-20) because it is a much more common route.